 Ministry of Kashmir Affairs and ‘Azad’ Kashmir

-If we’ve been ignorant all our lives about historical and political realities, it doesn’t mean that the righteous observers rudely waking us up from our slumber are feeding us Indian propaganda.
-It is these observers that are telling us that the Ministry of Kashmir Affairs has more power than ‘A’JK’s legislators.
-Even the demography these incumbents come from is cleverly controlled by the authority in Islamabad.
-The autonomous region’s supposed democracy is a well-known ‘sham’ across the World if only our people bothered reading the copious writings that exist on Pakistan.
+If we’ve been ignorant all our lives about historical and political realities, it doesn’t mean that the righteous observers rudely waking us up from our slumber are feeding us propaganda.
+Experts across the world are telling us that the Ministry of Kashmir Affairs has more power than ‘A’JK’s legislators.
+Even the demography these incumbents come from is cleverly controlled by the Government in Islamabad and the Army in Rawalpindi; two sides of the same Occupation.
+The autonomous region’s status and supposed democratic system is a well-known ‘sham’ across the World if only British Azad Kashmiris bothered reading the copious writings that exist on Pakistan.

-International observers laugh at the term ‘Azad’ (free/liberated) State of Jammu & Kashmir.
-It’s an insult to all the geniunely free democracies on this earth.
+International observers laugh at the idea of the ‘Azad’ (free/liberated) State of Jammu & Kashmir.
+It’s an insult to all the geniunely free democratic societies on earth.

 So, how has this happened?